ENCCS/gpu-programming/content/7-gpu-levels.rst

 tell the compiler more explicitly how/where to parallelize the code, instead of letting the compiler decides.

 In OpenMP/OpenACC the compiler directives are specified by using **#pragma** in C/C++ or as special comments identified by unique sentinels in Fortran.
-Compilers can ingnore the directives if the support for OpenMP/OpenACC is not enabled.
+Compilers can ignore the directives if the support for OpenMP/OpenACC is not enabled.

 The compiler directives are used for various purposes: for thread creation, workload